Pritham13/RTL_TO_GDS/scripts/README.md

 # TODO
+- [ ] add Power ring config to script
-- [ ] adding the filler cell insertion in script
+- [x] add the filler cell insertion in script
-- [ ] adding script for floor planning
+- [ ] add script for floor planning
 - [ ] need to figure out the area unit for floorplannig